open-power/secvarctl/README.md

 		The "-h <hashAlg>" will not effect the digest algorithm used when generating signed data for a PKCS7 (always SHA256).
 		When generating a signed file (PKCS7 or auth), a public and private key will be needed for signing.
 		A PKCS7 and Auth file can be signed with several signers by adding more ' -k <privKey> -c <cert>' pairs.
-		Additionaly, when generating an Auth file the secure variable name must be given as -n <keyName> because it is included in the  message digest.
+		Additionaly, when generating an Auth file the secure variable name must be given as -n <varName> because it is included in the  message digest.
 		When using the input type '[f]ile' it will be assumed to be a text file and if output file is '[e]sl', '[p]kcs7' or '[a]uth' it will be hashed according to <hashAlg> (default SHA256).
-		To create a variable reset file (one that will remove the current contents of a variable), replace '<inputFormat>:<outputFormat>' with 'reset' and supply a variable name, public and private signer files and an output file with '-n <keyName> -k <privKey> -c <crtFile> -o <outFile>'
+		To create a variable reset file (one that will remove the current contents of a variable), replace '<inputFormat>:<outputFormat>' with 'reset' and supply a variable name, public and private signer files and an output file with '-n <varName> -k <privKey> -c <crtFile> -o <outFile>'
 		GENERATION OF PKCS7 AND AUTH FILES ARE IN EXPERIMENTAL DEVELEPOMENT PHASE.
 THEY HAVE NOT BEEN THOROUGHLY TESTED YET.